kubicix/Bus-Ticket-Booking-Website-w-Codeigniter4/README.md

-# 🎟️ Bus Ticket Booking Website with Codeigniter4 , MYSql and Docker
+# 🎟️ Bus Ticket Booking Website with Codeigniter4 , MYSql

 The Ticket Booking Website is a web application developed using CodeIgniter 4 (CI4) framework.
 It allows users to select seats on a bus seat map picker, make secure payments via Stripe payment system, manage their account, and reserve tickets.